 We must begin by thanking everyone that took the time to participate in the demographic survey in June.
-The survey gleaned an amazing 27% response rate.
+The survey gleamed an amazingly incredible 27% response rate.

-BREA DEMOGRAPHIC SURVEY 2023
+BREA Demographic Survey 2023

-BREA received 2,500 responses to the survey within a two-week period.
+BREA received 2500 responses to the survey within a 2-week period.
 The information provided has and will help shape BREA's marketing and outreach efforts.